foundry-rs/foundry/CONTRIBUTING.md

 Do not overwhelm new contributors.

-It is tempting to micro-optimize and make everythign about relative performance, perfect grammar, or exact style matches.
+It is tempting to micro-optimize and make everything about relative performance, perfect grammar, or exact style matches.
 Do not succumb to that temptation..

 Focus first on the most significant aspects of the change: